Procedural Knowledge Learning¶

 had the constraint<> <other>

-, EBC would record that the variables that share the identity of<foo>
+, EBBS would record that the variables that share the identity of<foo>

 cannot have the same value as variables that share the identity of<other>